 According to a dieter who tried Advocare Slim, “I just love the flavor.
 It’s a shame it is so terribly expensive.”

 Another said, “It’s too expensive for so little/no effect.”

 We found no positives about the price, but there are some people who suggest a means of trying it without risk.
 As one said, “There is a return policy in place for Advocare Products.”

 Scroll below for one of the best products we’ve seen over the last year.

-One More Concern –Caffeine Side Effects
+One More Concern – “Caffeine Side Effects”

 The Bottom Line – Did Advocare Slim Pass the Test?

 So here is the verdict you’ve been waiting for.
 While we have a lot of respect for Advocare as a company–it’s been around since 1993, has a great online presence, and has a well-managed brand – we have some reservations about the product itself.
 The price seems awfully high for ingredients that are nothing new, and there is no information on the specific quantity of caffeine on the website.
 These and other reasons prevent us from recommending Advocare Slim.

 If you’re looking for a supplement to help you shed a few pounds, we recommend using something that gives you a good value for your investment and doesn’t come with the risk of harmful side effects.
 Clinically proven ingredients are also an important factor.

-Also, the makers of Leptigen are offering a special trial offer for the time being, which is always a good sign.
+Also, the makers of Leptigen are offering a Special Trial Offer for the time being, which is always a good sign.